 Beyond, and intertwining with, their academic research, Sav is passionate about education, activism and community building especially around the LGBTQIA+ communities, trauma/PTSD, eating disorder recovery, and disability--in addition to the multiple intersections of these topics and identities.
 They always strive to create accessible, intersectional, collaborative and intentional workshops and lectures.
 They have worked to create interactive workshops, classrooms, internship programming, and mentorship connections with undergraduates and high school students centering the values of radical vulnerability, kindness, listening, and meaningful reflection.

 Image Description: a black and white picture of Sav wearing a very snazzy outfit of maroon high waisted dress pants, a mesh shirt with flowers all over, and a green plaid suit jacket.
-They are holding a flowery cane in their left hand with their right hand in their pocket & are smiling at the camera.
+They are laughing and posed leaning on their cane and holding their suit jacket in the air with their right hand.

 Photo Credit: Krizia Puig